kevinwing/logs-analysis/README.md

 ### Views

-Run each of these three statements in the postgreSQL terminal
+Run each of these three statements in the postgreSQL terminal in order for programm to function correctly.
+Alternatively you could alter the `run_query()` calls and insert the portion starting with `SELECT` as the `query` argument.

 #### Top Three Articles
 ```sql